adenger/subpred4/reports/02_ml_models_graph/report.md

 - hefe
   - amid / amino acid derivative

-## ML-Model
+## Done

+I created a data flowchart to get an overview of the processing and went through all the code.
+Adding ancestor chebi terms did not make difference.

-I implemented a simple SVM-RBF model with basic hyperparameter optimization.
-There are two kinds of (optional) features selection:
+I implemented a SVM-RBF model with basic hyperparameter optimization.
+There are three kinds of features selection that are compared:

 - Anova-based feature selection that optimized the percentile of best features
 - FeatureCombinator from manuscript 1 tries all combinations of features and feature generation parameters (such as psiblast iterations or blast database) and selects the optimal one based on training data.

-The Chebi-terms are used as labels.
+- FeatureCombinator followed by Anova

+Precision-Recall curves are created for each test case and each model.
+ROC curves have problems with imbalanced data.
+Also there is the F1 score for the training dataset, and a classification_report for the testing dataset.

 The model is optimized using F1 score, and evaluated with F1/precision/recall for the individual classes.